pydio/pydio-doc-developer-guide/0_overview/2_anatomy-of-a-job/4_parameters.md

 Defining parameters at the job-level provides many advantages :

- - **Centralize parameters management** and reeuse their values inside Actions, Filters and Queries.
+ - **Centralize parameters management** and reuse their values inside Actions, Filters and Queries.
  - **Parameters are typed** (string, number, boolean, preset list of choices...) to avoid human errors.
- - Manual and scheduled jobs run with the parameters preset values, but the "**Run With Custom Parameters**" option allows to apply specific values for just one specific run.
+ - Manual and scheduled jobs run with the parameters preset values, but the "**Run With Custom Parameters**" option allows to apply some values for just one specific run.

 Creating or editing parameter is simply done by clicking on the "+" button of the Parameters panel, or the "pencil" icon next to an existing parameter.